Frequently asked questions about Tanzania and our tours to Tanzania.

 Q. Should I have travel/evacuation insurance for this trip?

-A. We highly recommend that you have evacuation insurance for both the Mt.
-Kilimanjaro hike as well as the safari portion of the tour.
+A. We require that you have evacuation insurance for both the Mt.
+Kilimanjaro hike as highly recommend it for the safari portion of the tour.

 Q. Do you have a packing list?